 By the early years of the new millennium, the Puerto Rican capital of San Juan will have the first rapid transit system in the Caribbean.
-Known as Tren Urbano, the route will be a double-track, 10.6mile line, serving 14 new stations, running from Bayamon to Santurce.
+Known as Tren Urbano, the route will be a double-track, 10.6-mile line, serving 14 new stations, running from Bayamon to Santurce.

 The inspiration for the project came from the growing number of American cities which gained new rapid transit systems during the 1980s and 1990s.
 Studies demonstrated a clear need for a new urban transit system, but that conventional light rail would be unlikely to be able to cater for the demand which could be generated.

 Siemens has a concession to design and build the line and its rolling stock, and to operate it for the first five years.
-It won a contract which was a 'first' for North America in the scope of the work which it involved, and which was awarded in July 1996.
+It won a contract which was a ‘first’ for North America in the scope of the work which is involved, and which was awarded in July 1996.

 The first phase comprises a single 17.2km route linking Bayamon and Santurce, near old San Juan.
 The line will initially operate for 20 hours each day, with a minimum headway of four minutes.